HVAC industry statistics, 2026 edition

 Source: Bureau of Labor Statistics QCEW, 2024.

-Average per-firm revenue
+Average per-company revenue

-$152B in services revenue divided across roughly 125,000 firms.
+The full services revenue divided across the 167,717 contractor companies Orbital tracks.
 The median is much lower.
 A one-truck shop does $300K to $600K, a residential service firm with 8 trucks does $3M to $8M.

 Independent vs PE-consolidated revenue share